es2025-s17-hu/es2025-s17-hu-r2/module-c.md

   - Display available plans
   - Required to select one
   - Add a switch to display monthly or yearly prices
-  - "Continue" button to proceed to the second step
+  - "Continue" button to proceed to the next step
 - **Step 3**: Restaurant Details
   - Restaurant Name
   - Cuisine